topolvm/topolvm/docs/proposals/rename-group.md

 ## Motivation

-We thinking donate the TopoLVM project to CNCF in the future.
+We are thinking of donating the TopoLVM project to CNCF in the future.
-That's why we'll remove the strings that "cybozy.com" from your project.
+So we would like to remove the domain name "cybozy.com," which contains the specific company's name, from the project.

 ### Goals